A topic from the subject of Inorganic Chemistry in Chemistry.

 • Elements in the same group have similar chemical properties because they have the same number of valence electrons (electrons in the outermost energy level).

-• Groups are numbered 1-18 (I-VIIIA).
+• Groups are numbered 1-18 (or IA-VIIIA using the older notation).

-Periods (Horizontal rows):
+Periods (Horizontal Rows):

 • Elements in the same period have the same number of electron shells (energy levels) but different numbers of valence electrons.